alexguerrero11/Workout-Progress-Dashboard/README.md

 # Workout Progress Dashboard

 This Workout Dashboard is an interactive tool designed to help us users track and optimize our fitness routines.
-It integrates workout data and analytics into an easy-to-use interfacem allowing us to monitor our progress, plan workouts effectively, and achieve our fitness goals.
+It integrates workout data and analytics into an easy-to-use interface allowing us to monitor our progress, plan workouts effectively, and achieve our fitness goals.

 Features:
 - Workout Tracking: Log and view your exercises, sets, reps, and weights.